 - A copy of the certificate for your highest level qualification

-- A copy of your completed authorisation form (saved electronically) must be uploaded in the reference section.
+- A copy of your completed authorisation form (saved electronically) in the reference section.

 What happens next?